 In general Amboseli National Park is considered to be one of the top places to visit for wildlife, see my Kenya travel tips.

 6. Visit the stunning Kenya beaches on the East Coast

-Diani Beach stretches 11 miles along the Kenyan south coast.
+Diani Beach stretches 11 miles along the Kenyan southeast coast.
 If you are a beach person, you need to hit the beach at Diani for one of the best beach experience in all of East Africa.
 This paradise with white sands, palm trees, and jade-colored waters is protected by a beautiful coral reef.

-A taxi from Mombassa to Diani Beach will costs around 4,000 Ksh ($40) and takes around 1 hour.
+A taxi from Mombassa to Diani Beach will costs around 4,000 Ksh ($40 USD) and takes around 1-2 hours.

 If you are traveling to Kenya on a budget my secret travel tip is to go camping on Tiwi Beach, 5 kilometer north of Diani Beach.

 7. Swim in bioluminescence water at Kilifi

-The beaches in South Coast may be more pristine, the North Coast has a unique thing to do in Kenya: swim in bioluminescent water.
+The beaches in Southeast Coast may be more pristine, the North Coast has a unique thing to do in Kenya: swim in bioluminescent water.

 The gorgeous creekside town of Kilifi is a famous tourist destination in Kenya for its magical bioluminescence plankton.
 At night you can witness this natural phenomenon by simply going moving through the water.
 The bioluminescence plankton will start to glow because of your movements.
 The water provides a shimmering, sparkly, swimming experience.